Sgt. John DoyleFirearms License Investigator and Issuing Authority

 1If you are a naturalized citizen, or permanent resident alien, you must bring Naturalization papers, or your permanent resident alien card.

-2You will need to take an approved training course, such as the Basic Safety Pistol Course given by a Massachusetts state certified instructor, or by the National Rifle Association.
-If applying for a "Mace only" permit (Class D), you are NOT required to take the Basic Safety Pistol Course.
+2For a license to carry you will need to take an approved training course, such as the Basic Safety Pistol Course given by a Massachusetts state certified instructor, or by the National Rifle Association.
+Firearms Identification Card requires a Hunter's Safety education course.

 3In most cases the fee is $100, otherwise if you are applying for a class D (mace permit) the fee is $25.